AposLaz/Chess-TicTacToe-multiplayer-game/README.md

 # Application Logic

-1) Application supports Sign-up, Sign-in, cryptography, validation password, Roles (Admin, User)
+1) Application supports Sign-up, Sign-in, cryptography, validation password, Roles (Admin, Official, player).
-2) A player can play only vs another ```online``` user.
+2) A player can play only vs another **online** user.
 User can see available and not available tables.
-2) User can play a practice match or can take part in tournament.
+3) User can play a practice match or can take part in tournament.
-3)
+4) Admin and Official users can create and delete tournaments.
+5) All results of practice match and tournaments are visible only by owner.
+6) Admin can delete and give a new role to user.